tldr-pages/tldr/pages/linux/distrobox-enter.md

 # distrobox-enter

 > Enter a distrobox container.
+Subcommand of `distrobox`.
 See also: `tldr distrobox`.
 > Default command executed is your SHELL, but you can specify different shells or entire commands to execute.
 If used inside a script, an application, or a service, you can use the `--headless` mode to disable the tty and interactivity.
 > More information: <https://distrobox.it/usage/distrobox-enter>.